 … For in Calormen, story-telling (whether the stories are true or made-up) is a thing you’re taught, just as English boys and girls are taught essay writing.
 The difference is that people want to hear the stories, whereas I never heard of anyone who wanted to read the essays.

-~excerpt from Chapter 2: A Wayside Adventure in The Horse and His Boy
+~C.S.Lewis, The Horse and His Boy

 The Horse and His Boy, chronologically the third volume in The Chronicles of Narnia, is different from the other volumes in the series.

 The storyline, the setting of Calormen, and the overall tone are reminiscent of the Crusades, Palestine, and the Middle Ages, respectively.
 Set when Peter, Susan, Edmund, and Lucy have been kings and queens of Narnia for several years, the story mainly focuses on a boy named Shasta living in Calormen by the sea with his father.
 After eavesdropping on a conversation between his “father” and a passing stranger, Shasta makes the bold decision to run away to Narnia with the stranger’s charger, a Talking Horse named Bree.
 The whole enterprise becomes a complicated adventure beyond their expectations.
 They are joined by unexpected companions, and ultimately must race to warn a nearby kingdom of an impending attack.